pyweeker/musicolearn/README.md

 24th May 2021: Beta test:
 ------
 Octaves are wrong for the moment.
+7th is may be too high on the screen, depend your screen resolution.
 --------
 Jump on it to launch Chords , fire bullet with left click to launch notes.
 ----------